 Gabriel Gomez 2006

 The Andres Montoya Memorial Creative Writing Scholarships are awarded annually by the Montoya family through the Master of Fine Arts Program in Creative Writing and the Fresno State Foundation.
 Two scholarships (one at the undergraduate and one at the graduate level) of $500 are awarded each fall to students who demonstrate significant interest in Chicano culture and/or history and who are pursuing a career in the field of creative writing.
 Recipients must be enrolled at California State University, Fresno during the award year.
 Selections are based on talent and financial need.

 Past winners have published widely.
 Click the names below or the books at right to learn more about these writers.

-Arthur Morales, Christina Legler, Daniel Arias-Gomez, Mireyda Barraza Martinez, J.J.
-Hernandez, Jackie Huertaz, Teresa S. Chacón, Jessica Santillan, Steven Sanchez, Cynthia Guardado, Alejandro Lara, Alvaro Huerta, Mario Rosado, Erin L. Alvarez, David Campos, Juan Luis Guzmán, James Espinoza, Emily Tallman, Nancy Hernandez, Irene de la Vega, Michael Luis Medrano, Marisol Baca, Marle Chan, Kenneth Chacón, James Pablo Tyner, Cecile Lopez
+Mariah Bosch, Michael Cantú, Kirk Alvaro Lua, Carolina Mata, Javier Lopez, Alexandra Carrillo, Arthur Morales, Christina Legler, Daniel E. Arias-Gómez, Mireyda Barraza Martinez, J.J.
+Hernandez, Jackie Huertaz, Teresa S. Chacón, Jessica Santillan, Steven Sanchez, Cynthia Guardado, Alejandro Lara, Alvaro Huerta, Mario Rosado, Erin L. Álvarez, David Campos, Juan Luis Guzmán, James Espinoza, Emily Tallman, Nancy Hernandez, Irene de la Vega, Michael Luis Medrano, Marisol Baca, Marie Chan, Kenneth R. Chacón, James Pablo Tyner, Cecile Lopez

 Andrés Montoya Puente Scholarship